York, Maine: History

 The first Congregational church of York was organized in 1672, by Rev. Shubael Dummer, the son of Richard Dummer and uncle to William Dummer, who became acting governor of the Province of Massachusetts Bay.

 During King William's War, York was destroyed in the Candlemas Massacre of 1692.
 During the raid by the Abenakis, Dummer was shot at his own front door.
 About 50 others were slain and near 100 carried away captive, among them Dummer's wife, Lydia, and their son, where "through snows and hardships among those dragons of the desert she also quickly died"; nothing further was heard of the boy.

 The final local Indian attack occurred at the Cape Neddick area during Dummer's War in 1723.
 Hostilities diminished with the French defeat at the Siege of Louisbourg (1745), and ceased altogether with the 1763 Treaty of Paris.

 Trading center

 As provincial capital and site of the Royal Gaol (Jail), York prospered.
 Numerous wharves and warehouses serviced trade with the West Indies.
 Agricultural products and lumber were shipped in exchange for sugar, molasses and other commodities.
-One notable merchant was John Hancock, whose establishment is now a museum.
+One notable merchant was John Hancock, whose establishment (John Hancock Warehouse) is now a museum.
 Following the Revolution, however, President Thomas Jefferson's Embargo Act of 1807 crippled trade.
 York, bereft of status as capitol, would not again be prosperous until after the Civil War, when its sea breezes and colonial charm, including old homes like the John Sedgley Homestead, attracted tourists.